For Alto: Reception

 Initial reaction to the album was mixed.
 In a June 1971 DownBeat review, Joe H. Klee called the album "revolutionary" and awarded it five stars.
-In that same edition of DownBeat, tenor saxophonist Harold Land was played the track, "To Artist Murry DePillars", in a Blindfold Test.
+In that same issue of DownBeat, tenor saxophonist Harold Land was played the track, "To Artist Murry DePillars", in a Blindfold Test.
 Upon hearing the track, he commented: "I think that he's a very good saxophonist...
 I have great respect for his technique and his control of the instrument."

 Four months later, however, the magazine published a second Blindfold Test, this time with saxophonist Phil Woods, in which Woods, after listening to the same track, stated: "That was terrible, I can't imagine the ego of a person thinking they can sustain a whole performance by themselves...
 It's not jazzy, it's not classical... it's dull... this is such an ego trip..."

 Recent reactions have been positive, and the album is now recognized as one of the landmarks of free jazz and improvised music.
 The AllMusic review by Thom Jurek stated: "For Alto is one of the greatest solo saxophone records ever made, and maybe one of the greatest recordings ever issued, period".

 The Penguin Guide to Jazz gives For Alto a four-star rating (of a possible four) along with its "crown" token of merit, and describes it as "one of the genuinely important American recordings.
 While some landmark performances retain only a mystical aura of their original significance, [For Alto] remains powerfully listenable and endlessly fascinating."